owzzz/tilt-scroll/README.md

 # Tilt Scroll

 A simple tilt to scroll prototype.
-Using the mobile devices' gyroscope and accelerometer and the DeviceOrientationEvent API
+Using the mobile devices' gyroscope / accelerometer and the DeviceOrientationEvent API

 ## Installation